 - and have fluency in the English language to the level of TOFEL 575 or IELTS 6.0

 - and have attended an interview to assess their suitability to meet the aims of the course.

 If you wish to apply for the BSc (Hons) Osteopathy Conversion Course, please complete a BCOM Application Form and send it to Mrs Van Treptow (email@example.com).

 Fees for the Conversion Degree Course

-Fees £3,250.
-(All tuition fees are subject to annual review)
+Fees to be confirmed (All tuition fees are subject to annual review)